Dakota Collins

-Dakota J. Collins (born August 15, 1991 in Santa Barbara, California) is an American soccer player who plays for Orange County FC in the National Premier Soccer League.
+Dakota J. Collins (born August 15, 1991) is an American soccer player who plays as a forward for Orange County FC in the National Premier Soccer League.

 Career

-Collins played four years of college soccer, two years with UCLA Bruins and a further two with the Cal Poly Mustangs.
+Collins was born in Santa Barbara, California.
+He played four years of college soccer, two years with UCLA Bruins and a further two with the Cal Poly Mustangs.
 During his time in college, he also spent the 2009 season with Orange County Blue Star and the 2012 season with Des Moines Menace in the USL PDL.

 After graduating, Collins spent 2013 with USL PDL club FC Tucson, where he scored 3 goals in 13 appearances.

 Collins signed his first professional contract in March 2014, joining USL Pro club Sacramento Republic.

 At the beginning of 2015, he moved to Croatia, joining third-tier NK HAŠK from Zagreb.